-• Applicants are encouraged to include any additional information that may support their request in this section
+Applicants are encouraged to include any additional information that may support their request in this section

-Section 21 - Data Sharing Agreement (DSA)
+Section 21: Data Sharing Agreement (DSA)

 - The DSA sets out the framework for the sharing of data by HQIP.
-The terms and conditions detailed within the DSA reflect best practice in information governance and are based upon current guidance and legislation - The DSA is an agreement between HQIP as data controller, the data provider, and the applicant(s) which defines the principles and procedures that each party will adhere to, and the responsibilities each party owes in respect of the other - All organisations that will receive data as part of the application that has not been anonymised in line with the ISB Anonymisation Standard are required to confirm that that they will abide by the terms and conditions detailed within the HQIP Data Sharing Agreement for the duration of the period that they hold the requested data - The most recent version of the DSA is listed on the HQIP Website.
+The terms and conditions detailed within the DSA reflect best practice in information governance and are based upon current guidance and legislation - The DSA is an agreement between HQIP as data controller, the data provider, and the applicant(s) which defines the principles and procedures that each party will adhere to, and the responsibilities each party owes in respect of the other - All organisations within the application who will receive data that have not been anonymised in line with the ISB Anonymisation Standard are required to confirm that they will abide by the terms and conditions detailed within the HQIP DSA for the duration of the period that they hold the requested data - The most recent version of the DSA is listed on the HQIP Website.
 The applicant(s) will remain bound by the terms and conditions of the version of the DSA detailed on their DARF - If an applicant does not agree to abide by the terms and conditions detailed within the HQIP Data Sharing Agreement, DARG cannot approve the application

-Section 22 - Attachments Checklist
+Section 22: Attachments checklist